Authored by Kerri Fitzgerald

 Stone-walled locks built during the 1800s were replaced by much larger and fewer concrete structures between 1905 and 1918.
 You can see many early canal structures in parks throughout the National Heritage Corridor.

 Go where the big ships cannot with Blount Small Ship Adventures.
-Travel from New York to Montreal on Locks, Legends & Canals Cruise or journey from Chicago to Warren on Blount's Great American Waterways Cruise.
+Travel from New York to Montreal on Locks, Legends & Canals Cruise or journey from Chicago to New York on Blount's Great American Waterways Cruise.

 Pictures and text courtesy of the Erie Canalway National Heritage Corridor